hungrybluedev/hungrybluedev/README.md

 ## ℹ Background

+I am a web developer for [Component Sense](https://www.componentsense.com/).
+Another project I am associated with is the [V Programming Language](https://vlang.io) where I have been awarded the role of an official developer.

 I am a postgraduate student Computing Science at the University of Glasgow (2022-23).
-I have an Integrated MSc in Mathematics and Computing from Birla Institute of Technology, Mesra (2017-2022).
-The topic of my thesis was performance and evaluation of pseudorandom number generators in the V Programming Language.
+I have an Integrated MSc in Mathematics and Computing from Birla Institute of Technology (BIT), Mesra (2017-2022).
+The topic of my thesis at BIT was performance and evaluation of pseudorandom number generators in the V Programming Language.

 ## 💬 Ask me about...